simonp0420/TE11CylCavity/README.md

 include("test_findcase6fresQ.jl")
 ```

+When you are ready to exit your Julia session, you can either type Ctrl-D or `exit()` at the Julia prompt, to take you
+back to the OS prompt.

 ### More details on updating `TE11CylCavity`

 Recall that when we added `MKL` to the shared environment named "Cavity", we did not have to specify the full Github URL of